json-schema-org/referencing/draft-handrews-jri.md

 Object-level semantics are generally safe to assume when the object only contains JRI reference keywords.
 Context specifications SHOULD ensure this safety even if their intended reference semantics are keyword-level.

-Object-level replacement MAY be implemented by producing a copy of the source document with the reference object replaced by the contents of its target.
-When a reference target itself contains references, an implementation MUST replace all references in the target prior to replacing the source reference with the target or otherwise keep track of the resolution context to avoid improperly evaluating a relative reference.

 ##### Keyword-level semantics {#keyword-level}

 With keyword-level semantics, a JRI reference keyword remains part of the evaluation path, and has the effect of evaluating its target in the current context, as defined by the context specification.
-Context specifications MAY define how such effects are combined with the effects of non-JRI keywords in the same object as the JRI reference keywords.
-Such combined effects MUST NOT involve changing the behavior of JRI keywords to conflict with this specification in any way.

-There is no universally safe way to edit a document containing a reference to contain the reference target instead, even without circular references, although context specifications MAY define such edits.[^30]

-[^30]: At one point in JSON Schema spec development, we discussed allowing reference "removal" by replacing `$ref` and its IRI value with `$inline` and the reference target value.
-This allows inlining at the keyword level without needing to understand a context specification.  `$inline` was essentially a one-element `allOf` that conveyed that a reference had been inlined.
-Is this worth reviving in JRI?
-Doing so would not force JSON Schema to adopt it.
-One complexity would be that if there are multiple JRI reference keywords, we would either need one inlinng keyword per reference if we want it to be reversible, or `$inline` would have to support meta-data along with the target.
+See {{context-ref}} for futher guidance.

 ##### Falling back to object-level semantics